tryolabs/fetch-it/readme.md

 ## Features
 You can do all the same thing that you do with fetch, plus:

-- Add middleware, to intercept requests and responses,
+- Add middleware, to intercept requests and responses
-- create custom config instances.
+- Create custom config instances

 ## Installation